rschristopher/ischristtrue.com/src/ancient-views/justification.md

 ## Sola Fide

 *"Sola fide"* (literally *"faith alone"*) is a reformation era interpretation that declares justification (and hence salvation) to be by faith alone.
-That is, if you believe in Christ then you are saved.
+That is, if you believe in Christ then you have full assurance that you are saved.

 !!! warning "Martin Luther"
     This faith alone, when based upon the sure promises of God, must save us; as our text clearly explains.
 And in the light of it all, they must become fools who have taught us other ways to become godly.